-This tasty Tuscan Swiss Chard and Beans Soup is loaded with Swiss chard and cannellini beans, and it’s just the perfect soup to make for an easy weeknight meal.
-A simple blend of healthy greens, white beans, along with 5 additional ingredients, makes this soup totally delicious and ready to serve in 30 minutes!
+Tuscan Swiss Chard and Beans Soup is a blend of freshly chopped Swiss chard and cannellini beans.
+Healthy, easy to make, and the perfect soup to make for a weeknight meal.
+A simple combination of healthy greens, and white beans, along with 5 additional ingredients, makes this soup totally delicious and ready to serve in 30 minutes!